 Tenā koutou katoa,

-Ngatarawa A13A, Ngatarawa 1A3B, Ngatarawa 1A3C, Ngatarawa 2A3B1B2, Ngatarawa and Ohiti Waitio 1E3A are Māori freehold land blocks that are administered by the Ngatarawa and Ohiti Waitio 1E3A Lands Trust.
+Ngatarawa A13A, Ngatarawa 1A3B, Ngatarawa 1A3C, Ngatarawa 2A3B1B2, Ngatarawa are Māori freehold land blocks that are administered by the Ngatarawa Ahu Whenua Trust.
 The Ngatarawa blocks are located along State Highway 50 in the Hastings region.
 The lands have a combined area of approximately 300 ha.
-The Ohiti Waitio 1E No 3A is located on Ohiti Road, Crownthorpe and is 105.6382 ha.

-The Ngatarawa Lands Trust and the Ohiti Waitio 1E3A Lands Trust have elected trustees who govern the land blocks on behalf of the owners.
-There are roughly 190 registered trust owners listed with Ngatarawa and Ohiti Ahu Whenua Trust.
-There are a total of 5 blocks and there are different owners on different blocks, some in one, some in more than one and some in all.
+The Ngatarawa Lands Trust have elected trustees who govern the land blocks on behalf of the owners.
+There are roughly 190 registered land owners listed with Ngatarawa Ahu Whenua Trust.
+There are a total of 4 blocks and there are different owners on different blocks, some in one, some in more than one and some in all.
 The individual lists are everchanging when beneficiaries pass on and whānau succeed to the land or visa versa when whanau break up trusts and go in as individuals.
 Circumstances vary and it is difficult in receiving this updated information in a timely manner from the Māori Land Court.
 Sometimes we don’t receive this updated information for months or even years.
 We are working on ways to improve this communication between the Maori Land Court and the Trustees to be able to keep our records updated.
 We have also committed to finding contact information for beneficiaries whose details remain unknown.
 These are mainly families who are disconnected from the whānau and perhaps have moved away from New Zealand.
 Nonetheless, these whānau members have unclaimed monies waiting for them to claim.

 To claim monies, there are a number of things that owners need to do.
-1. They need to contact us.
+1. They need to contact us and provide us with the documentation issued by the Maori Land Court with the changes.
 2. We need your full name and birthday, full contact details, your bank account on a verified document or deposit slip from the bank, and your Inland Revenue Department Number.
 These things are relatively attainable and we are looking at putting an information paper together to assist whānau with this information.

 The trust also administers tertiary grants to recognise the pursuit of academic excellence, knowledge and qualifications of our landowners and their descendants.
 The landowners contribute to the criteria of this scholarship at the Annual General Meeting.
 The current criteria can be viewed on this website.